urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 (eval z)
 ```

-`eval` lets us resolve the deferred expression when we are ready to use it.
-Code introspection in Lisp is straightforward because of deferred evaluation:  one can look inside of a function to see how it works.

 Besides explicitly named functions and macros, Lisp frequently employs lambda expressions to produce functions on demand at the point of use.